uvd540/asteroids-odin/README.md

 1. Change `set EMSCRIPTEN_SDK_DIR=c:\emsdk` in `build.bat` to point to your emscripten setup.
 2. Run `build_web.bat`
-3. Web game is in game_web
+3. Web game is in `game_web` folder

+You can also build a desktop executable using `build_desktop.bat`

 ## Limitations